lpfrnk/airflowbatchexample/README.md

 gsutil cp /home/lpfrnk/airflowbatchexample/dags/*.py gs://us-east1-mscpoc2-c81c123c-bucket/dags

 6. Run the DAG named Setup_Batch_Example1.
-This will create a dataset named warehouse lab.
+This will create a dataset named warehouselab.

 7. Run the main DAG named Batch_Example1.
-This will now examine the control, then look at the inbound folder for files and when complete set the control table to DONE.
+This will now examine the control table, then look at the inbound folder for files and when complete sets the control_table to DONE.

 8. To rerun.
-Reset the control table with the DAG named Reset_Batch_Control_table_Example1. and copy the files into the inbound directory.
+Reset the control_table with the DAG named Reset_Batch_Control_table_Example1. and copy the files into the inbound directory.
 IE: gsutil cp *.csv gs://airflowbatchexample/inbound/